jngumy/virtual-machine-tanembaum-architecture/README.md

-# Virtual Machine - Assembler translator (Tanembaum Architecture)
+# Virtual Machine - Assembly translator (Tanembaum Architecture)

 This was a project for my University's Architecture of Computers subject developed in 2018 by Lucia G., Ezequiel W and me.
 It's a virtual machine replicating the Tanembaum's famous architecture.
 The system can :

-* read a program written in assembler (.asm files)
+* read a program written in assembly (.asm files)
 * translate it to machine code (for Tanembaum virtual architecture)
 * simulate the execution.